jonhiggs/ml67/doc/03-patching.md

 ## Rows

 We'll do the rows before the columns because they are a bit trickier.
 We need to find a point to solder which is electrically equivalent to that of the original header.
 Specifically, there needs to be a diode between the switch and the Teensy.
-If you patch directly into the point marked `R` on the board, you will bypass the diode and cause yourself problems during simultaneous keystrokes.
+If you patch directly into the point marked `R#` on the board, you will bypass the diode and cause yourself problems during simultaneous keystrokes.

-The procedure I used to find the points to solder is:
+The procedure I used to find the points for soldering is:

 1. Connect a jumper into the header for the pin you wish to find. (`R0` is the bottom-right pin. `R1` is to the left of that. `R2` is to the left of that, and so on until `R7`.)

-2. Find a point on the board labelled the row you are looking for.
+2. Find a point on the board where the row is labelled.

-3. With your multimeter, check for continuity between the header pin and the solder points between the keys.
+3. With your multimeter, check for continuity between the header pin for that row and the solder points between the keys.

-4. Once you have found one, check nearby for alternative points that may be better.
+4. Once you have found one, check nearby for alternative points that may be more suitable.
 You can sometimes follow the traces.

-5. Mark with the corner of a piece of tape where you plan to solder to.
-It is otherwise very easy to accidentally solder to the wrong position.
+5. Mark with the corner of a piece of tape where you plan to solder.
+It is very easy to accidentally solder to the wrong position.

 6. Solder the other end to the Teensy.

 ![Finding Rows](../images/finding_rows.png)

+The yellow wire is a jumper cable that is in the `R2` pin of the header.
+The tape marks the point on the board where we are going to solder.

 The points to connect between the Filco and the Teensy are represented in the following table: